Augists/lace/README.md

 - ⚡ Low-overhead, lock-free work-stealing
 - 💤 Suspend and resume workers to save CPU time
+- 🕒 Exponential backoff to save CPU time
 - 📌 Optional thread pinning with `hwloc`
-- 📊 Low-overhead statistics per worker
+- 📈 Low-overhead statistics per worker
-- ⏭️ Interrupt support (e.g. for garbage collection, or initialisation)
+- ⛔ Interrupt support (e.g. for garbage collection, or initialisation)

 Lace uses a **scalable** double-ended queue for its implementation of work-stealing, which is **wait-free** for the thread spawning tasks and **lock-free** for the threads stealing tasks.
 The design of the datastructure minimizes interaction between CPUs.
 Lace can report the number of tasks, steals and queue splits per Lace worker.
 It can also report the amount of time spent in startup/shutdown, performing stolen work, overhead of stealing and of searching for work, per worker.
 Gathering these statistics is done with virtually no overhead.